 Tobin Law Office Helps Take Away The Stress and Complexities of the Initial Appearance at the San Tan Justice Court.

 Tobin Law Office will file the requisite paperwork to avoid you having to appear at your first court date.
 Thereafter, we can appear at future hearings in your place, so you won’t have to take time from work or family to attend several court dates.

 The remaining court dates that take place before a trial, dismissal, or plea agreement are called pretrial conferences.
 During each pretrial conference, you, or your attorney, will meet with the prosecutor to review evidence and negotiate a resolution.

 San Tan Justice Court criminal cases often have several pretrial conferences.
 Neither evidence, nor testimony, are taken at pretrial conferences.
 They’re merely informal discussions with the prosecutor to try to resolve the case.

-When your name is called, you, or your attorney, will meet with the prosecutor to negotiate and discuss your case.
+When your name is called, either you or your attorney will meet with the prosecutor to negotiate and discuss your case.
 Mr. Tobin will tell your from experience that the prosecutors are not there to help you.
 While they’re not bad people, their job is to secure a conviction against you and move the docket.
 They view you as a number in a long line of cases.
-They’re not there to protect your interests or future.
+They’re not there to protect your rights, interests, and future.

 If the case is not settled during pretrial conferences, your case will be set for trial where testimony and evidence is presented to determine guilt or innocence.
 A trained and experienced prosecutor would conduct the case against you.